Norway names commission to judge attack response

 "To move forward as a nation we must be sure we know everything about the events of July 22," said Stoltenberg, who gave the commission a year to submit a final report to him.

-Breivik targeted the Labor Party as a symbol of Europe's acceptance of Muslim immigrants, according to his lawyer.
+Breivik targeted the Labour Party as a symbol of Europe's acceptance of Muslim immigrants, according to his lawyer.

 Critics of the police response have told local media that Oslo's specially armed crisis-response team lacked quick access to a transport helicopter.